Premier Lacrosse League: Venues

 The league uses a touring model only spending a week in each city.
 In 2020, the entire original schedule was scrapped due to the COVID-19 pandemic, the season was then restructured to have every game take place at Zions Bank Stadium in Herriman, Utah.
+In 2024 the touring model was adapted, with each team being assigned a home city which hosted a week of the tour.